Music

 Impact

-We believe that music allows the opportunity for all children to shine and to learn vital skills that could change their lives.
+We believe that music allows the opportunity for all children to let their light shine and to learn vital skills that could change their lives.
 Children will develop a range of musical skills including: listening, appraising, composing, improvising and learning musical notation.
-We want children to have an enjoyment and appreciation of music, whilst beginning to understand the fundamental elements of music: pitch, dynamics, duration, tempo, timbre, texture and structure.
+Children will develop a greater understanding of musicianship by playing a musical instrument like the recorder, as it helps them learn essential skills such as rhythm, melody, and coordination.
+We want children to enjoy and appreciate music, whilst beginning to understand the fundamental elements of music: pitch, dynamics, duration, tempo, timbre, texture and structure.
 The integral nature of music and the learner creates an enormously rich palette from which a child may access fundamental abilities such as: achievement, self-confidence, interaction with and awareness of others, and self-reflection.
 Music will also develop an understanding of culture and history, both in relation to students individually, as well as ethnicities from across the world.
 Children are able to enjoy music, in as many ways as they choose- either as listener, creator or performer.
 They can dissect music and comprehend its parts.
 They can sing and feel a pulse.
 They have an understanding of how to further develop skills less known to them, should they ever develop an interest in their lives.

 Gallery